umr-ds/platformio_nexmon/README.md

 Now in order to use this platform for creating a new project to write a custom patch with nexmon just follow along these steps:

 1. Open VS Code
-2. Open the PlatformIO extension's quick access menu by left clicking the ant head on the left of your VS Code window
+2. Open the PlatformIO extension's quick access menu
 3. Under **PIO Home** left-click **Open**
 4. PlatformIO's home menu should open inside of VS Code with another quick access menu
 5. Left-click **+ New Project**.
 This should open PlatformIO's project wizard.